RADAPEX/RADPrint/CONTRIBUTING.md

 ## Feature requests

-New features can be requested in our issues page -> `https://github.com/RADAPEX/RADPrint/issues`
+New features can be requested in our issues page -> `https://github.com/RADAPEX/RADPrint-Free/issues`

 1. Click **New Issue**
 2. Add the feature label to ensure the issue can be found
-3. Describe your suggestion and how it would improve RADPrint
+3. Describe your suggestion and how it would improve RADPrint Free

 ## Contributions